Modest Policy Interventions

 Eric M. Leeper and Tao Zha

-Keywords: monetary policy, identification, forecasting, policy analysis, Lucas critique
+Key words: monetary policy, identification, forecasting, policy analysis, VAR, Lucas critique

-The authors thank an anonymous referee, Ralph Bryant, Peter Clark, Tom Cooley, Jon Faust, John Geweke, Ross Levine, Adrian Pagan, Peter Pedroni, Tom Sargent, Ellis Tallman, Anders Vredin, Mike Woodford, and especially David Gordon, Chris Sims, and Dan Waggoner for helpful suggestions.
-This paper was presented at the Monetary Policy and Learning Conference sponsored by the Federal Reserve Bank of Atlanta in March 2003.
-The views expressed here are the authors’ and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
-Any remaining errors are the authors’ responsibility.
+The authors thank Ralph Bryant, Tom Cooley, Jon Faust, John Geweke, Adrian Pagan, Peter Pedroni, Anders Vredin, seminar participants at the Federal Reserve Board, the Federal Reserve Bank of Cleveland, Sveriges Riksbank, the Stockholm School of Economics, and Stockholm University (IIES), and especially David Gordon, Chris Sims, and Dan Waggoner for helpful suggestions and Clark Burdick for computational help.
+The views expressed here are the authors' and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
+Any remaining errors are the authors' responsibility.

 Please address questions regarding content to Eric Leeper, Department of Economics, Indiana University, 304 Wylie Hall, Bloomington, Indiana 47405, email@example.com; or Tao Zha, Research Department, Federal Reserve Bank of Atlanta, 104 Marietta Street, NW, Atlanta, Georgia 30303-2713, 404/498-8353, 404/498-8956 (fax), firstname.lastname@example.org.